 - Elective opportunities dependent on the interests of the fellows

 Fellows also participate in a wide variety of civil and criminal forensic evaluations with intensive faculty supervision.
-These include disability, psychic injury, medical malpractice, civil commitment, family court issues, and juvenile and adult criminal court referrals.
-Fellows participate in clinical rotations at San Quentin State Prison, the Marin County jail, an occupational psychiatry clinic, and an outpatient sexual offender treatment practice.
+These include disability, psychic injury, medical malpractice, civil commitment, and juvenile and adult criminal court referrals.
+Fellows participate in clinical rotations at San Quentin State Prison, the San Francisco VA Medical Center, and an outpatient sexual offender treatment practice.
 Consultative experiences to health professionals, employers, law enforcement agencies, professional organizations, and legislative bodies exist as well.

 During the fellowship year, fellows are expected to make a scholarly contribution by participating in a forensic research project or by undertaking a review of the legal and/or psychiatric literature.
 Fellows will receive direct research supervision from faculty members.
 Research interests of faculty include violence risk assessment, civil commitment, and criminalization of the mentally ill.

 Salary is set annually by UCSF.